Why You Should Wear a Bandana, Headband or Sweatbands Under Your Helmet

 We now finally come to our handy how-to guide to wearing a biker bandana.

-1. Hold the bandana flat and fold into a diamond shape with one corner facing down.
+1. Hold the bandana flat and fold it into a diamond shape with one corner facing down.

-1. Place the bandana on your head by placing the straight folded side of the bandana low across your forehead.
+1. Place the bandana on your head by folding the straight side low across your forehead.

 1. Now tie the two ends behind your head, making the knot sit just above the nape of your neck.

-1. Tie a second secure knot to pick up any slack, allowing the tail of the bandana to flow over your neck for sun protection as desired.
+1. Tie a second secure knot to take up any slack, allowing the bandana’s tail to flow over your neck for sun protection as desired.